-Baffin Island in Canada is the fifth largest in the world and largest island in Canada.
-It is spread in an area of 507,451 square kilometers and its population is estimated to be 11,000 in 2007.
+Baffin Island spreads for 507,451 square kilometers and its population is estimated to be 11,000.
 The island has a tundra climate, which means that it remains mostly cold throughout the year.
 The wildlife here is most active in the summer time.
 One can witness arctic foxes, polar bears, the arctic wolf, lemmings, and arctic hares.
 Most of these animals are not seen often in the open.
 The annual temperature is around -9 Degrees Celsius with unpredictable snowfall.
 There are polar nights and midnight days in Baffin Island.

-The second largest by area is the Victoria Island.
-It covers a total area of 217,291 square kilometers.
-It is the eight largest island in the world and second largest in Canada.
-According to the census in 2006, Victoria Island had a population of only 1875 people.
+Victoria Island covers a total area of 217,291 square kilometers.
+It is the eighth largest island in the world and second largest in Canada.
+According to the census in 2006, Victoria Island had a population of only 1,875 people.
 The major reason for such a small population is the harsh climate.
 The area experiences snowfall in most part of the year.
-The temperature remains in negative most of the time, which makes human living vulnerable.
+The temperature remains in the negatives most of the time, which makes human living difficult.

 Tourism on Canada's Islands

-These islands are attractive destinations to the tourists who are enthusiastic about snow and glaciers.
+These big islands are attractive destinations to the tourists who are enthusiastic about snow and glaciers.
 The large covered icecaps and glaciers are places for skiing, hiking, trekking and fishing.
 The freshwater lakes are great destinations for fishing and boating.
-Many living creatures attract the tourists because they can be seen only in these islands.
-Walrus, polar bears, arctic fox, arctic hare and seals are some examples of fauna active in these islands.
-The places around the great islands in Canada are next to heaven.
-The climatic conditions here bring peace to mind and tend us to admire the great beauty of earth.
+Many living creatures attract tourists because they can be seen only in these islands (walrus, polar bears, arctic fox, arctic hare, and seals).